Fred Mascherino

 Frederick Paul Mascherino (born July 27, 1974) is an American musician best known for his work as lead guitarist and co-lead vocalist in alternative rock band Taking Back Sunday.
-He is currently active with the band The Color Fred, and also known for working with Terrible Things.
+He is currently active with bands The Color Fred, Say Anything, and Taking Back Sunday as a touring member.
+Fred is also known for working with Terrible Things.
 He also runs the record label Heading East Records.
 He is vegan and straight edge.

 Biography

 Mascherino was born in West Chester, Pennsylvania, and raised in Coatesville, Pennsylvania.
 He graduated from Temple University in Philadelphia, where he earned a degree in Jazz Guitar.
 Fred is an active environmentalist and has been a vegan since 1996.